Interoccupy/InterOccupy/wp-content/plugins/all-in-one-event-calendar/readme.txt

 === All-in-One Event Calendar ===
 Contributors: theseed, hubrik, vtowel, yani.iliev Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=9JJMUW48W2ED8
-Tags: calendar, event, events, ics, ics calendar, ical-feed, ics feed, wordpress ics importer, wordpress ical importer, upcoming events, todo, notes, journal, freebusy, availability, web calendar, web events, webcal, google calendar, ical, iCalendar, all-in-one, ai1ec, google calendar sync, ical sync, events sync, holiday calendar, calendar 2011, events 2011, widget, events widget, upcoming events widget, calendar widget, agenda widget
+Tags: calendar, event, events, ics, ics calendar, ical-feed, ics feed, wordpress ics importer, wordpress ical importer, upcoming events, todo, notes, journal, freebusy, availability, web calendar, web events, webcal, google calendar, ical, iCalendar, all-in-one, ai1ec, google calendar sync, ical sync, events sync, holiday calendar, calendar 2011, events 2011, widget, events widget, upcoming events widget, calendar widget, agenda widget, posterboard
 Requires at least: 3.2
-Tested up to: 3.4
+Tested up to: 3.4.1
-Stable tag: 1.7.1
+Stable tag: 1.8.4-premium
+License: EULA.license

-A calendar system with month, week, agenda views, upcoming events widget, color-coded categories, recurrence, and import/export of .ics feeds.
+A calendar system with many views, upcoming events widget, color-coded categories, recurrence, and import/export of facebook events and .ics feeds.

 == Description ==

-Welcome to the [All-in-One Event Calendar Plugin](http://then.ly/), from [Then.ly](http://then.ly/).
+Welcome to the [All-in-One Event Calendar Plugin](http://time.ly/), from [Timely](http://time.ly/).
 The All-in-One Event Calendar is a new way to list your events in WordPress and easily share them with the rest of the world.

 Our new calendar system combines a clean visual design, solid architectural patterns and a powerful set of features to create the most advanced calendar system available for WordPress.
 Best of all: it’s completely free.

-Download the free Premium version at [then.ly](http://then.ly/) and choose from 3 custom designed themes for your Calendar, or develop your own!
+Download the free Premium version at [time.ly](http://time.ly/) and choose from 3 custom designed themes for your Calendar, or develop your own!
+Also includes Posterboard view, Facebook integration, refactored JavaScript and more.

-**New in version 1.7:**
+**New in version 1.8:**
-* Bug fixes: JavaScript, theme compatibility, slider conflicts, date selectors
-* Multi-day event UI fixes
-* Un-minified css for easier editing
+* Posterboard view option for all themes
+* Facebook Integration: Import events from friends, groups, and pages.
+Export to your Facebook Events
+* Refactored JavaScript: Better integration with plugins and themes

 = Calendar Features For Users =